Skip to content

 7. [Backend] Movmo returns access_token (a Cognito ID token; send as Authorization: Bearer <access_token>), refresh_token, token_type=Bearer, and expires_in=900.
 Persist refresh_token server-side only.

 Endpoint locations come from the discovery document at /.well-known/oauth-authorization-server.
-Use a standards-compliant OAuth client library — do not hand-roll the flow.

 REST and MCP have different header requirements: